IBM/charts/GUIDELINES.md

 ## tillerVersion and kubeVersion constraint

 Add `tillerVersion` and `kubeVersion` to Chart.yaml that follow the Semantic Versioning 2.0.0 format (\&gt;>=MAJOR.MINOR.PATCH); ensure that there is no additional metadata attached to this version number.
-Set this constraint to the lowest version of Helm that this chart has been verified to work on.
+Set this constraint to the lowest version of Tiller and Kubernetes that this chart has been verified to work on.

 ## License